 As you will guess, I have a soft spot for quirky stories, and the fun is in making them.
-Strange tales such as hulahooping to ambient whalesong in a squatter hellhole or seeing a band that only plays songs from '90s cartoons, but a spot of tea and a B-movie work just as well if you word it in the proper manner (no, I will not mine you for material for the next Great Dutch Bildungsroman).
+Strange, wild tales such as hulahooping to ambient whalesong in a squatter hellhole or seeing a band that only plays songs from '90s cartoons of course, but a spot of tea and a B-movie (Turkish Star Wars owns) work just as well if you word it in the proper manner.
 Don't call it mundane, call it fundane.

 Sometimes I put the pro in procrastination, but I'll work on it tomorrow.
 I can also be scatterbrained: that's probably how I'll end up whenever that much-anticipated World War Z hits.

 I get my exercise by dancing rock 'n roll (rock4temps, to be precise), because it has lots of spinning around that looks very fancy very quick.
-I'm also doing an amateur teacher training for the former, so I can spread the dancing fever myself now.
-Started a small group for it at my student association, so we'll see if it gets popular.
+This could be you, dancing fever and all: https://www.youtube.com/watch?v=ZUFJnBemgp8

 Culture is something you do in my opinion.
-I write for various student rags, and now also JASON Magazine and Prymates.
-I also volunteer at lots of events and festivals in small ways, and the most recent ordeal is reviewing shorts for a movie festival to see if they're worth screening.
-You can usually find me there bartending, lugging trash or doing other oddjobs that sadly do not involve very sharp bowler hats.
-It's fun to do, so I will eventually do this in a paying capacity, which will probably evaporate the relaxed atmosphere around it.
+I write for various student rags, and now also JASON Magazine, Trigger Warning and Prymates.
+I also volunteer at lots of events and festivals in small ways, and the most recent ordeal is manual Facebook sharing for music festival because I have so many friends.
+You can usually find me bartending, lugging trash or doing other menial tasks that greatly satisfy my twitchy nature.

 Blogs: SlateStarCodex, ThingOfThings, FredrikDeBoer, PopeHat